 This post originally appeared on Destination Femme.
 This post contains affiliate links.
-I may be compensated if you buy something, but that compensation does not influence these ideas in any way.

 Before my son was born, I made a big giant list of things (25 things, to be exact) to do before he was born.
 It helped A TON, not just in getting ready for him, but in giving me peace of mind knowing that I was ready for him to come.
 Before baby girl was born, I had to make a new list of things, because having a second baby, there were new things I needed to do that I didn’t need to do with my first baby.
 I decided to share this list of things to do before your second baby is born with you since it was so helpful and really helped me feel prepared for the transition to being a mom of one to a mom of two!

 1. Arrange Babysitting for Your Older Child.
 When the time comes to go to the hospital, you need to have somewhere you can take your older child, whether it be in the middle of the night or during the day.
 Either have one of your parents come to stay early, or talk to some friends or neighbors you trust who would be willing to watch your little one until you are able to go home.
 With baby girl we had a list of a few friends we trusted who were willing to watch our son no matter when we had to head to the hospital.
 After I was admitted to the hospital, we called my mom and had her start the road trip out to stay with us.
 Either way, you need to make sure your older child will be taken care of!

 2. Wash Things That Have Been in Storage for a Long Time.
 Our first child was a boy, and our second child was a girl, but there were several things that we were able to use that were gender neutral.
 White bodysuits, gender neutral-colored bodysuits, a few bibs and burp rags I sewed, some blankets, and a few of our big items that needed some spot cleaning (the car seat, bouncer, bassinet).
 You want to make sure that everything is clean and fresh for your new little one!!